AdvantageIntegratedSolutions/base-js/README.md

 ###DateTimeToString
 **BaseHelpers.dateTimeToString(milliseconds [, timeZone])** => **[string] date/time format**

 The optional timeZone parameter accepts a case-insensitive string timezone name.
-BaseHelpers.dateTimeToString() will is aware of DST and will adjust accordingly.
+BaseHelpers.dateTimeToString() is aware of DST and will adjust accordingly.
 If no offset is given the returned value will default to UTC format.
 Possible options include:

 * "UTC"
 * "Eastern"